Emblem TRA Logo

 Introduction of Income Tax and VAT on Electronic Services

-The Finance Act, 2022 amended the Income Tax Act, Cap.
-332 by introducing Section 69(m), which establishes a source of income within the United Republic for payments made by individuals (not conducting business) for services rendered by non-residents.
+The Income Tax Act, Cap.
+332 Section 89 (m) which establishes a source of income within the United Republic for payments made by individuals (not conducting business) for services rendered by non-residents.
 Additionally, Section 90 A of the Income Tax Act requires non-resident persons to pay income tax at a rate of 2% on payments received from individuals not conducting business, for services rendered through a digital marketplace.

-The Finance Act, 2023 further amended Section 90 A of the Income Tax Act to expand the scope of services to include all electronic services, rather than limiting it to those provided through digital marketplaces.
+Section 116 (1) of the Income Tax Act expand the scope of services to include all electronic services, rather than limiting it to those provided through digital marketplaces.

 A. Registration